-Hemp.
-Derived from the plant Cannabis Sativa, it may leave one thinking about marijuana rather than plant-based plastics, treeless paper, fabric, and healthy cooking.
+Hemp is derived from the plant Cannabis Sativa.
+The name may leave one thinking about marijuana rather than plant-based plastics, treeless paper, fabric, and healthy cooking.
 However, within recent years, we have seen the rise of hemp being used in the fashion and culinary worlds, giving people the opportunity to see this plant in a new light.

 Considered by some to be one of nature’s “perfect foods,” hemp seeds are abundant in essential nutrients.
 They contain ample amounts of fiber, zinc, magnesium, iron, and antioxidants.
 They’re one of the richest plant sources of the essential fatty acids (EFAs) omega-3 and 6.
 These fatty acids are great for brain development, strengthening the immune system, and keeping the heart healthy.
 Three tablespoons of hemp contain 10g of protein, 15g of heart-healthy fats, 180 calories, and 0g of sugar.